ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 In the example above we rely on the entity to find if the product at hand is by Apple, in which case we validate the minimum price.

 This also guides the reasoning when designing entities in such a system.
 They should be whatever shape and data required to answer whatever questions are pertinent as a pre-requisite to changing state in your system.

+For this reason, entitites in event-sourced systems tend to follow the [Aggregate pattern](https://martinfowler.com/bliki/DDD_Aggregate.html), where a top-level "Aggregate root" acts as a gateway to changes in an entire graph of related objects.
+The root entity is the transactional unit.

 ### Commands and CRUD